Gaetano Berardi

-Gaetano Michel Berardi (born 21 August 1988) is a Swiss professional footballer who plays as a defender for Swiss club AC Bellinzona.
-He can also operate at left-back and centre-back.
-He has been capped at international level by Switzerland.
+Gaetano Michel Berardi (born 21 August 1988) is a Swiss former professional footballer who played as a right-back, left-back or centre-back.
+He also played one match for the Switzerland national team.

 Club career

 Brescia

 Born in Sorengo, Berardi started his career at Swiss club Lugano's youth team.
 In the summer of 2005, he was signed by Serie B side Brescia.
 Berardi made his professional debut on 30 June 2007, in a winning away game against Pescara (1–3).

 In his first season, Berardi made ten appearances in all competitions under the management of Serse Cosmi.
 In the 2008–09 season, Berardi was used in 26 Serie B games.
 Before finally becoming a first team regular in Giuseppe Iachini team during the 2009–10 season, Brescia earned promotion to Serie A after beating Torino in the Serie B play-offs.

 Berardi made his Serie A debut on 12 September 2010 in a 3–2 victory against Palermo.
 He made 26 starts in total for Brescia in Serie A, although Brescia were relegated at the end of the season after finishing in 19th position.